-The owner of a Centerville pizza shop says he is shutting down the restaurant after the close of business on Saturday, Jan.
+The owner of a Centerville pizza shop shut down his restaurant on Jan.
 25, although he hopes to find a new location later this year.

-King's New York Pizzeria, at 57 W. Franklin St., has operated for four years in the heart of downtown Centerville, and owner Jaime Interiano told this news outlet late Tuesday that in the coming months, he will look for a new space to reopen his pizza shop.
+King's New York Pizzeria, at 57 W. Franklin St., operated for four years in the heart of downtown Centerville, and owner Jaime Interiano told this news outlet in January that in the coming months, he will look for a new space to reopen his pizza shop.

 “We want to stay in the heart of Centerville,” Interiano said.